 Vivienne Pearson’s airline seat — the one for which she paid an extra 40 pounds — doesn’t recline.
 A flight attendant promised her a refund, but now the airline is balking.

-Question: I recently flew from Cape Town, South Africa, to London on British Airways in economy class.
+I recently flew from Cape Town, South Africa, to London on British Airways in economy class.
 It’s a 12-hour flight.
 In order to reserve a seat prior to 24 hours before the flight, I paid the required 40 pound fee.

 She explained that I would receive an email regarding payment.
 I did not receive an email, so I contacted British Airways online.
 The airline’s response was that the cabin manager had no authority to offer compensation.
 British Airways was not prepared to refund the 40 pounds, and as a goodwill gesture awarded 5,000 Avios points.

-Answer: British Airways should have honored its offer and raised it by 10 pounds.
+British Airways should have honored its offer and raised it by 10 pounds.
 After all, you paid extra for a seat that should have worked.
 That’s what I’d call a fair resolution.

 But that’s not how an airline like British Airways sees it.
 In its view, you paid for a seat reservation — a reservation it honored.
 It doesn’t accept that there’s an implicit agreement that the seat works.
+And if it’s any consolation, you are not alone.
+British Airways has done this kind of thing before.

 But on a 12-hour flight, it’s easy to understand why someone would expect to be able to get a little bit of recline, and why you would be so disappointed with British Airways’ response.
 While offering a refund on your reservation fee may be against company policy, a representative nevertheless offered you 30 pounds.
 The airline should have kept its word.

+You reached out to me via my nonprofit consumer advocacy site.
 I contacted the airline on your behalf.
 As an “exception,” it agreed to refund the full 40 pounds.